 All three of these workouts help to mimic the energy system and movement demands of team sports like basketball, football, netball, soccer, tennis and rugby.

 To learn more about sports specific fitness.
-Read our article here
+Read our article here.

 All of these workouts are made easy through the use of the Core Advantage Interval Timer App.
 It’s free to download in both the App Store and on Google Play.

-Step six: Maintain some strength
+Step six: maintain strength

 Strength is the foundation of athleticism.
 Getting strong takes time, access to coaching and weights and a whole lot of consistent hard work.
 But that doesn’t mean you should do nothing.
 Doing something is always better than nothing.